Dalton Holme

 Records end Active

-This well measures water level in the Yorkshire Chalk to the north-west of Hull.
-It is drilled into the Burnham Chalk Formation, through a thin drift cover.
+This well measures water level in the Chalk Group to the north-west of Hull.

 Geological map of the area around Dalton Holme.
 BGS © UKRI.